-Vietnam people have their own language which uses Latin alphabet instead of hieroglyph system.
-Vietnamese vocabulary is influenced deeply by Chinese through long history.
-However, the language is rooted from Muong ethnic language and grouped with Mon-Khmer branch with no intonations.
-Until 17th century, Latin-based orthography for Vietnamese was made and become national language officially.
+Vietnam people have their own language which uses the Latin alphabet instead of the hieroglyph system.
+Vietnamese vocabulary is influenced deeply by Chinese through a long history.
+However, the language is rooted from Muong ethnic language and grouped with the Mon-Khmer branch with no intonations.
+Until the 17th century, Latin-based orthography for Vietnamese was made and become national language officially.

 Vietnamese is a difficult language to master, especially in a short time.
 The hardest thing to learn must be the 6 intonations which were formed in a very long time.
 If the intonation changes, the meaning also changes.
 And the alphabets are pronounced differently from the way they are pronounced in English.
 The honorifics are also confusing and speakers often having hard time to address people accurately.

 Prepare some useful and simple Vietnamese phrases like greetings and simple questions will likely to help you gain smiles and hospitality, especially helpful in bargaining.
 However, don’t try to speak long, complicated sentences when you can’t get the tones exactly and it might cause confusion.